choucl/DrawBot/README.md

 ![icon](./imgs/Banner.png)

-A Line bot for drawing amazing graph with interactive messages!
-This project uses `Django` as the server framework to implement the Line bot.
+A LINE bot for drawing amazing graph based on [Graphviz](https://graphviz.org/) with interactive messages!
+This project uses `Django` as the server framework to implement the LINE bot.

 Add the bot with the following QR code: